 EXPERT INSIGHT

-3D Personalized Predictions for Congenital Heart Disease Patients Wins Mimics Innovation Award
+Personalized 3D Predictions for Congenital Heart Disease Patients Win a Mimics Innovation Award

-This is recently seen by a study done by researchers at the University of Milan for a novel 3D methodology that assess the clinical scenarios after complex heart disease surgery.
+This was recently seen by a study done by researchers at the University of Milan for a novel 3D methodology that assesses the clinical scenarios after complex heart disease surgery.
 Their research won the 2019 Mimics Innovation Award for using the 3D visualization software to predict how an individual patient’s heart will react to a stent — a common treatment method if the patient suffers from complications following the repair of complex congenital heart disease.
-The advantages show that 3D personalized modeling could be a step closer to avoiding peri-procedural risks, and therefore improving patient prognosis.
+The advantages show that personalized 3D modeling could be a step closer to avoiding peri-procedural risks, thereby improving patient prognosis.

 Congenital heart disease affects 1% of babies around the world